oakla/markdown-cv/index.md

 ## Work History

-`Jun 2019–Nov 2021`
+`June 2019 – Nov 2021`
 **University of Tasmania**

 - Interactive Content Developer
 - Unit Co-coordinator
 - Tutor

-At the University of Tasmania I co-coordinated, developed online material (e.g. web-games, quiz, video presentations) for, and tutored a unit about rational decision making in uncertainty.
+Co-coordinated and developed online material (e.g. web-games, quiz, video presentations) for a unit on rational decision making in uncertainty.

-In regards to my tutoring, anonymous feedback from students described me as “one of the most helpful aspects of the unit”.
+Received anonymous feedback from students describing my tutoring as “one of the most helpful aspects of the unit”.

 See the [Unit Description here](https://www.utas.edu.au/courses/chm/units/psy115-big-decisions!-rational-belief-and-action-in-an-uncertain-world?year=2021&SQ_CONTEXT_NAME=2021&SQ_ACTION=set_context)

-`Jun 2021`
+`June 2021`
 __Private Contract__

 - Python Developer

-The requirement was to build a web-scraper that collected csv files from a financial website, and translated them into pandas data frames.
+Built a web-scraper that collected csv files from a financial website and translated them into pandas data frames.

-`Nov 2019-Feb 2020`
+`Nov 2019 - Feb 2020`
 __University Of Tasmania__

 - Machine Learning Research Intern

-Funded by two scholarships, one from the Australian Mathematical Sciences Institute, and one from the University of Tasmania, I spent the 2019/20 summer exploring parameter selection for clustering algorithms to be used on glacier generated seismic data.
+Funded by two scholarships from the Australian Mathematical Sciences Institute and the University of Tasmania, I explored parameter selection for clustering algorithms to be used on glacier-generated seismic data.

-`Jul 2015–Dec 2018`
+`Feb 2019 - Nov 2019`
+__Self-employed__

+- Private Calculus Tutor

+`July 2015 – December 2018`
 __Possability__

 - Support Worker

-At Possability, I worked in disability care, and also out-of-home trauma support care for children.
+Worked in disability care and out-of-home trauma support care for children.

+## Programming Skills

+Python, R, Java, C, Linux, command line interfaces, web servers, git version control

 <!-- ### Footer